Middle Level Education (6-8), BS

 - literacy development

-In addition, professional teaching organizations and the Council for Exceptional Children have campus chapters at Delaware State, providing career guidance and preparation to education students.
+In addition, professional teaching organizations such as Kappa Delta Pi and the Council for Exceptional Children have campus chapters at Delaware State, providing career guidance and preparation to education students.

 Most faculty members in this program have taught at the middle-school level and bring real world experiences to the program.
 They offer more than academic instruction, acting as mentors who can help students meet challenges in the classroom, the professional world, and in life.